eemurat3/AdvancedC-/README.md

 12. Maintain is-a Relation for Public Inheritance
  * Public Inheritance indicates is-a relationship between base class and derived class.
 How to maintain this relationship in software development.

+14. Understanding rvalue and lvalue
+ * Simplified Definition
+   * lvalue - An object that occupies some identifiable location in memory
+   * rvalue - any objcet that is not a lvalue

 * you can find this codes and more at the youtube. youtube link https://www.youtube.com/playlist?list=PLE28375D4AC946CC3